count-negative/Configurable-Menu/README.md

 --------------
 See a complete [Change log](https://github.com/lestcape/Configurable-Menu/wiki/Change-Log).

+1.1-Beta
+   - Was added Chinese language(Zh_Cn) thanks Highwind.
+   - Was added Czech language(Cs_Cz) thanks Satapouch.

 1.0-Beta
    - The menu was improved to working more faster on cinnamon 2.2.
    - The way to prevent accidental category change when you try to access the applications was redefined.
-   - Several Internal change to support cinnamon 2.0 and cinnamon 2.2 at the same time with good performance.
+   - Several internal change to support cinnamon 2.0 and cinnamon 2.2 at the same time with good performance.
    - Horizontal, dragons and gnomenu layous working now a little more faster.
    - Was added French language(Fr) thanks Dupo.
    - In multimonitor system was fixed a bug to displayed the menu.